flizzyflo/SortingAlgorithms/Readme.md

 ## Work in progress

 This programm will visualize different sorting algorithms and how they work.
-Therefore, the current value which is used for comparison is highligted, and the overall progress of the sorting will be displayed within the tkinter canvas.

-Did some changes and changed the implementation of the search algorithms - currently, visualization is not working
+The sorting will be presented within a tkinter canvas.
+Different sort algorithms are going to be implemented.